-The School shall submit for the Commission's approval The SPCSC Request To Amend Charter Contract Form for any proposed changes to the provisions of this Charter Contract, except that a School shall not be required to provide the Commission with a request to amend the Charter Contract for any proposed changes to its Bylaws.
-Failure to obtain Commission's approval shall be considered a material breach of this Charter Contract and subject to Non-renewal or Revocation proceedings pursuant to Article XVIII below.
+The SCHOOL shall submit for the COMMISSION's approval the "SPCSC Request To Amend Charter Contract Form" for any proposed changes to the provisions of this Charter Contract, except that a SCHOOL shall not be required to provide the COMMISSION with a request to amend the Charter Contract for any proposed changes to its Bylaws.
+Failure to obtain the COMMISSION's approval shall be considered a material breach of this Charter Contract and subject to Non-renewal or Revocation proceedings pursuant to Article XVIII below.